-NOTE: Termination of assistance under this section requires APHA Director (assignee) approval.
+NOTE: Termination of assistance under this section requires APHA Director approval.

-If the APHA is made aware of or has reasonable cause to believe (after applicable verification means as discussed in Chapter 3) that any household member is currently engaged in, or has engaged in prohibited criminal activities and/or drug (legal and illegal drugs and/or other substances) use or abuse since the initial APHA criminal screening, the family's housing assistance will be terminated.
+If the APHA is made aware and has verifiable/proven evidence (after applicable verification means as discussed in Chapter 3) that any household member is currently engaged in, or has engaged in prohibited criminal activities and/or drug (legal and illegal drugs and/or other substances) use or abuse since the initial APHA criminal screening, the family's housing assistance will be terminated.
 The APHA will terminate assistance if any household member's abuse or pattern of abuse of alcohol threatens the health, safety, or right to peaceful enjoyment of the premises by other residents or any individual.